by Jay Payleitner – The dividends include stronger family relationships, deeper conversations, and peace of mind.

 The Canfield family recently announced a big loss in our lives—the passing of my wife of 43 years, Dee, who was also a mother to five, mother-in-law to four, and Nana to twelve.
 Being by her side for the past few months really opened my eyes to the reality of death...

-By Dr. Ken Canfield Hey, dad, what are you giving your wife this year for Valentine’s Day?
+by Dr. Ken Canfield Hey, dad, what are you giving your wife this year for Valentine’s Day?
 Ideally, you have plans well under way, but knowing how many men typically operate, consider this your one-week reminder.
 I encourage you to pool all your creative energies for...

 Make sure you honor and express gratitude on Mother's Day this year.
 Moms are awesome!
 They deserve Mother's Day to be awesome too.
 Mother's Day is a perfect time to work with your kids to create special gifts, spoil your mom (and your wife), and make memories as a...